Defining the shape of what we need to know and why.

 This is the working principle.
 Don't reinvent.
 Compose.
 Cite.
 Adapt.

-This methodology has been working under a placeholder for a while.
-The name I keep coming back to is AVE — AI-Verifiable Engineering.
-Engineering work that can be verified, after the fact, to have followed an agreed practice — with evidence captured at the time of the work rather than reconstructed afterwards.
+This work has been operating under a working name.
+AI-Verifiable Engineering is the term used through this report — engineering work that can be verified, after the fact, to have followed an agreed practice, with evidence captured at the time of the work rather than reconstructed afterwards.

 The name is internally precise.
-It is not a claim that AVE verifies AI.
-It is a claim that AI-assisted engineering can be made verifiable — through closed vocabularies, halt conditions, and signed receipts of the dialogue that produced the work.
+It is not a claim that this methodology verifies AI.
+It is a claim that AI-assisted engineering can be made verifiable — through closed vocabularies, halt conditions, signed receipts of the dialogue that produced the work, and a ledger that anchors them in time.

 The contract is now defined.
 The work continues.